 Position Responsibilities Company Management Define the Drug & Alcohol Policy and related procedure.
 Authorise the implementation and communication of workplace drug and alcohol random testing.
 Appoint an Authorised Organisation to conduct drug and alcohol testing or drug testing only.
 Comply with any request at random for drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment.
-Provide an employee assistance program (EAP) service provider for employees that request confidential assistance for drug and alcohol related use.
-Refer employees to CIDAF where assistance is requested.
-Head of Health and Safety Approve in writing where any deviation or changes to this procedure or related impairment for work drug and alcohol testing project plan is requested for any special project or other workplace Comply with any request at random for drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment.
+Provide an employee assistance program (EAP) service provider for Employees that request confidential assistance for drug and alcohol related use.
+Refer Employees to CIDAF where assistance is requested.
+Head of Health and Safety Approve in writing where any deviation or changes to this procedure or related impairment for work drug and alcohol testing project plan is requested for any special project or other workplace.
+Comply with any request at random for drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment.
 Review and authorise the Drug and Alcohol Testing Plan with relevant stakeholders.
-Facilitate the provision of education Supervisor A Supervisor is defined as a person with front line supervision responsibilities over workers undertaking work, irrespective of whether they are employed by this or another party.
-Supervisors are responsible for the following in relation to their work areas and related workers in those areas over which they exercise supervision: (i) Take steps to ensure that the Drug and Alcohol Policy and this Procedure is communicated to Workers; (ii) Comply with any request for random for drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment; (iii) Request Drug and Alcohol testing as part of the screening process: (iv) Following the report of a significant incident; (v) Where reasonable cause has been observed from which a Worker is suspected of being under the influence of Drugs or Alcohol; (vi) Report any incidents and implement appropriate counselling and consequence management action.
+Facilitate the provision of education.
+Supervisor A Supervisor is defined as a person with front line supervision responsibilities over workers undertaking work, irrespective of whether they are employed by this or another party.
+Supervisors are responsible for the following in relation to their work areas and related workers in those areas over which they exercise supervision: Take steps to ensure that the Drug and Alcohol Policy and this Procedure is communicated to Workers.
+Comply with any request for random for drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment.
+Request Drug and Alcohol testing as part of the screening process: Following the report of a significant incident.
+Where reasonable cause has been observed from which a Worker is suspected of being under the influence of Drugs or Alcohol.
+Report any incidents and implement appropriate counselling and consequence management action.

 Workers Comply with any request at random drug and alcohol test sampling as a condition of entry to the workplace and as a condition of employment.
 Ensure they are fit for the inherent requirements of their job task whilst carrying out work-related activities.
 Notify their Supervisor of any issue that may impair their ability to be fit for work; Comply with and provide samples to Designated Collectors for the purpose of any alcohol or other drug testing.
 Ensure that any Prescribed Drug or Pharmacy Only Drug is taken in line with the advice of the Medical Practitioner or the medication manufacturer's directions or recommendations.
 Notify their Supervisor of any drug they are taking that could affect their fitness for work.
 Immediately notify their Supervisor or Employee Representative where their health or safety is being affected by the conduct of others in the workplace.

-It is the role of the Health and Safety Committee and Employee Representative(s) to assist with consultation between employers and Workers in instigating, developing and carrying out measures designed to ensure the health and safety of Workers at work.
+Health and Safety Committee & Employee Representatives It is the role of the Health and Safety Committee and Employee Representative(s) to assist with consultation between employers and workers in instigating, developing and carrying out measures designed to ensure the health and safety of Workers at work.
+A Worker that is the subject of a Non-Negative Result Initial Test can request the support of an Employee Representative in discussions related to the worker's exclusion from the workplace pending the results of confirmatory testing and any follow up discussions with the worker's employer related to return to work.
+At all times Health and Safety Representatives shall be advised before any testing occurs of any consequential action.